ArmoredTurtle/AFC-Klipper-Add-On/docs/AFC_buffer.md

 ### Required AFC Hardware Configuration Options

-In your SFC hardware configuration file, ensure you include the following options:
+In your AFC hardware configuration file, ensure you include the following options:

 ### TurtleNeck Style buffer